mo-na33m/Python/README.md

-I each of these files I have use the python language to create simple games.
+I each of these files are simple games i have created using pyhton language.